MONDOVI’

 In 1472, for instance, in Mondovì came the first book printed in Piedmont with modern typography, just sixteen years after the printing work of the Gutenberg Bible.

-Among the hidden gems of Piedmont and northern Italy, stands Mondovì’s Printing Museum.
+Among the hidden gems of Piedmont and northern Italy stands Mondovì’s Printing Museum.

-Thigs to do in Mondovì: la Missione
+Things to do in Mondovì: la Missione Church

 The Church of S. Francesco Saverio, known as La Missione is on the side the central Piazza Maggiore of Mondovì, in Italy.

-This outdoor space displays a number of sundials and other instruments used to measure time.
+From admiring the exterior of the 1700s Synagogue, the next stop is the so-called Parco del Tempo.
+This outdoor space displays several sundials and other instruments used to measure time.

 Mondovì is also a major gathering point for air balloon festivals and the open-air Parco del Tempo is a perfect spot to see them flying.

-The dome is part of a Sanctuary commissioned by Carlo Emanuele I, duke of Savoy, as the family mausoleum.
+The dome is part of a Sanctuary commissioned by Carlo Emanuele I, Duke of Savoy, as the family mausoleum.

 The inner decoration of the dome of Vicoforte

-Book now a tour guide for Mondovì
+Book a Tour of Mondovì

 Your data(Required)